 Organized Access to OCW and OER

-These are mainly commercial sites providing free access and organization of primary OCW sources and possibly other services such as learner's progress tracking.
+These are mainly commercial and some other sites providing free access and organization of primary OCW sources and possibly services such as learner's progress tracking.
 Sign-up may be required and advertising is likely.

 - Academic Earth (US) - organization founded with the goal of giving everyone on earth access to a world-class education

 Education-Portal.com (US) - Free Online Courses and Education

 Educator - customized interface creates a one-to-one learning environment; graphical explanations, working through solution steps, detailed notes, community

 FreeVideoLectures - 1000+ Free College Courses with Video Tutorials

 iUniv (JP), Free Flow Education - formulates social learning by using visual and auditory content provided online by institutions such as universities and other organizations